See below for some FAQs, if there is anything else you would like to know contact us at email@example.com

-Join online here before the season’s first event, or Fill out a registration form (see the league membership page) and bring it along to the first round you attend.
-The registration fee is £10 for Seniors, Veterans, Women & Juniors. £5 for Youth, Under 12s, Under 10s & Under 8s.
+Join online here before the season’s first event.
+The registration fee is £10 for Seniors, Veterans and Juniors. £5 for Youth, Under 12s, Under 10s & Under 8s.

 What happens after I’ve registered online for the League?

-Race numbers will be issued for the season.
-These can be collected at any NWCCA league event.
-League members (S / V/ W/ J) will keep their numbers (Arm & Back) and their transponder for the season and use them at each league event they attend.
+Normally, race numbers will be issued for the season.
+These can be collected at any NWCCA league event you attend.
+League members (S / V/ W/ J) will keep their numbers (Arm & Back) and use them at each league event they attend.
 They MUST be returned after your last event.
 Contact us at firstname.lastname@example.org and we’ll send you the details as to where to send them if you can’t hand them in at the event.
-Please clean your numbers and transponder before handing them back!
+Please clean your numbers before handing them back!

 How do I get a transponder?